Govt asked to launch diplomatic drive to get off FATF

 Talking to reporters after chairing in camera briefing on FATF issues to members of National Assembly Standing Committee on Finance here on Wednesday, Faiz Ullah said that the legislation for amending Anti Money Laundering (AML) law was lying before the committee and it would be deliberated soon to pass the legislation.
 When asked to comment about compliance report on 20 points to satisfy the FATF meeting scheduled to be held at Colombo next month, he refused to share details but contended only as saying that they were satisfied with the sent report to FATF by Pakistani authorities.

-To another question about Bilawal Bhutto Zardari’s statement related to FATF and proscribed outfits, the chairman NA committee said that Bilawal Bhutto represented the largest political party of the country and he should issue statements in responsible manner.
+To another question about Bilwal Bhuuto Zardari’s statement related to FATF and proscribed outfits, the Chairman NA committee said that Billwal Bhutto represented the largest political party of the country and he should issue statements in responsible manner.
 He said that the government issued instructions not to harass anyone by using excuse of FATF.
 He said that the committee would consider amendments into AML soon.

 ISLAMABAD: While getting in-camera technical briefings on compliance of 20 condition of Financial Action Task Force (FATF) placed on Pakistan, the members of National Assembly Standing Committee on Finance asked the PTI government to launch diplomatic campaign to get political support of three member countries of FATF for avoiding blacklist in upcoming review.